Practice keeping the Word of God in your heart by finding Bible verses to memorize.

 Lamentations 3:22-23: The steadfast love of the Lord never ceases; His mercies never come to an end; they are new every morning; great is your faithfulness.

-Matthew 11:28-30: Come to me, all who labor and are heavy laden, and I will give you rest.
+Matthew 11:28-30: Come to me, all who labor and are heavily laden, and I will give you rest.
 Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For my yoke is easy, and my burden is light.

 For Encouragement